Dr Raphaela Rohrhofer

 Dr Raphaela Rohrhofer specialises in the poetics, theology, and philosophy of contemplative literature and art in the late medieval British Isles, continental Europe, and beyond.
 She is the Leverhulme Early Career Fellow at St Andrews' School of English.

-1. Julian of Norwich's Apophatic Poetics of Love and Dread, a revised version of her Oxford dissertation written under the supervision of Vincent Gillespie and funded by the AHRC and Scatcherd Foundation.
+1. Julian of Norwich's Apophatic Poetics of Love and Dread, a monograph based on her Oxford dissertation written under the supervision of Vincent Gillespie and fully funded by the AHRC and Scatcherd Foundation.

-3. Dr Rohrhofer's major current research project examines the concept of contemplative nothingness in the late medieval British Isles and beyond and is supported by the Leverhulme Trust.
-Her work explores the hermeneutical impasse of nothing in the contemplative literature and art of the Global Middle Ages and its situatedness between the coordinates of cataphatic expression and apophatic silence.
-Building on texts in more than a dozen languages, it aims to establish connections between contemplative traditions and environments that have never been posited previously.
+3. Dr Rohrhofer's current major research project, Contemplative Nothingness in the Late Medieval British Isles and Beyond, is supported by the Leverhulme Trust.
+Her work explores the heights of rapture as expressed in the hermeneutical impasse of nothing and nothingness in the contemplative literatures and visual artefacts of the global Middle Ages.
+Building on international material cultures and primary texts in more than a dozen languages, this project establishes connections between contemplative traditions and environments that have never been posited previously.

-Before coming to St Andrews, Dr Rohrhofer was a lecturer in Medieval English Literature and Art History at Oxford University, where she also gained her DPhil and MSt in medieval English literature, both as the first person from her country and the first person in her family to go to school past the age of sixteen.
-She also holds an MA in medieval art history specialising in manuscript illumination from the Courtauld Institute of Art in London (as the first person from her country) and started her academic career with three simultaneous degrees at the University of Vienna, in English Literature and Linguistics, and Art History.
-This journey was recently highlighted in an article about her as a "hidden champion" (on p.
+Before coming to St Andrews, Dr Rohrhofer held lectureships in Medieval English Literature and Medieval Art History at the University of Oxford, where she also earned her DPhil and MSt in Medieval English Literature, both fully funded.
+She was the first person from her country to read for these degrees at Oxford and the first in her family to go to school past the age of sixteen.
+She also holds an MA in Medieval Art History (specialising in manuscript illumination) from the Courtauld Institute of Art in London, again as the first person from her country.
+She began her academic career pursuing three simultaneous degrees at the University of Vienna, in English Literature, Linguistics, and Art History, being awarded numerous prizes, grants, and scholarships along the way.
+This journey was recently highlighted in an article about her as a "hidden champion" (p.
 7).